floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In this chapter, we will discuss the modular monolith architecture.
 We will start by defining the architectural style, and then continue by discussing the challenges and opportunities of this architecture.
+We aim to answer the following research question:

+*Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolithic and microservices architectures?

 // TODO: Justification for choice of modular monolith in this thesis